 Dental teeth bleaching can only provide a change in the colour of natural teeth; from grey to a lighter shade of gray, for example.

-If you are having major restorative work done (such as implants, crowns, veneers, bridges), we recommend you do a course of bleaching prior to having the work done.
+If you are having major restorative work done (such as implants, crowns, veneers, and bridges), we recommend you do a course of bleaching prior to having the work done.

 If the restorative work is matched to the yellow or grey teeth, there is no way to change the colour.